cezumajo/bHLH-IIIf-/README.md

 # bHLH genes belongin to the IIIf
-This folder contains alignments used for the analyses presented in the paper "Evolutionary studies of the bHLH transcription factors belonging to MBW: revisiting their role in seed development."
+This folder contains alignments and sequences used for the analyses presented in the paper "Evolutionary studies of the bHLH transcription factors belonging to MBW: revisiting their role in seed development."